yohannesb/English-Amharic-origional-corpus/README.md

 # English-Amharic-origional-corpus
-If you use this toolbox in your research please cite Prediction as a candidate for learning deep hierarchical models of data
+If you use this parallel corpus in your research please cite Parallel Corpora Preparation for English-Amharic Machine Translation

 @inproceedings{biadgligne2021parallel,
   title={Parallel Corpora Preparation for English-Amharic Machine Translation},